-If you have not already created a new user on your target board, you will need to do this before connecting to the SIB through the Target Management Plugin because Eclipse will not display the menu system on the SIB properly.
-Connect to the SIB using SSH via the shell and use the menu configuration system to create a new user.
-You should then be able to login through SSH with the new user name (using a shell command like ssh new_user@192.168.0.101).
-Leave this connection open for now to allow access to the shell on the SIB.
-You will need to have an SSH client installed on your machine to enable this connection.
+If you have not already created a new user on your target board, you will need to do this before connecting to the SIB/SBS through the Target Management Plugin because the Eclipse terminal will not display the menu system on the SIB properly.
+Connect to the SIB using SSH and use the menu configuration system to create a new user.
+You should then be able to log in through SSH with the new user name (using a shell command like ssh new_user@192.168.2.101).
+Leave this connection open for now to allow access to the shell on the board.
+It is necessary to have an SSH client installed on your machine to enable this connection.
 More information about SSH can be found in the links in section 5.

-You may generate a specific SSH key to be used for the newly created user.
+An SSH key to be used for the newly created user can also be generated.
 The following instructions will help you to create a new key to use with the SIB/SBS.
-To create key pairs for the SoM-5282 with optional SSH, the commands are slightly different.
-See the documentation that came with your SoM-5282 for more information about how to do this.
+To create key pairs for the SoM-5282 with optional SSH or other SSH equipped boards, the commands may be slightly different.
+See the documentation that came with your board for more information about how to do this.
 To create a new key on the SIB/SBS, generate a key pair on the host development machine with the command ssh-keygen -t dsa.
 Using the system defaults, this should create the files ~/.ssh/id_dsa and ~/.ssh/id_dsa.pub.
 The .pub file contains the public key, and must be securely copied to the target board.
-A command similar to scp ~/.ssh/id_dsa.pub root@192.168.0.101:/home/new_user/ will copy the file to the home directory of the newly created user (replace the IP address and directories with the appropriate values).
+A command similar to scp ~/.ssh/id_dsa.pub root@192.168.0.101:/home/new_user/ will then copy the file to the home directory of the newly created user (replace the IP address and directories with the appropriate values).

 The final step in using the new key is to copy it into the keys file.
 On the SIB/SBS, if the directory ~/.ssh and the file ~/.ssh/authorized_keys do not exist, create them.
 Next, add the key to the authorized keys file with the command cat ~/id_dsa.pub >> ~/.ssh/authorized_keys on the SIB/SBS.
-Close the SSH session with the SIB/SBS, and attempt to login as the newly created user.
+Close the SSH session with the SIB/SBS, and attempt to log in as the newly created user.
 The password (if any) used in the creation of the public key will be prompted for before login.
 Delete the id_dsa.pub file in the new user's home directory on the SIB/SBS.

-You are now ready to open a connection with the SIB/SBS or the SoM-5282 with optional SSH through the Target Management Plugin.
+You are now ready to open a connection with the board through SSH using the Target Management Plugin.
 Begin by launching the RSE perspective using the Window menu.
 Select Open Perspective followed by Other.
 Select Remote System Explorer in the new window and click on OK.

 When the new perspective opens, you should see the Remote Systems tab to the left of the screen.
-In this window, create a new SSH Only connection.
+In this window, create a new SSH Only connection as shown in Figure 12.
 This will bring up a new screen that will allow you to configure the connection.
 Ensure that the host name or IP address of the target board is entered correctly in the Host Name field.